 - Comply with the requirements of the Education Act 1989 and other legislation relating to maintenance of records.

-- Supply information to government agencies and other organisations as set out below.
+- Supply information to government agencies and other organisations as set out in the Supply of Information to Government Agencies and Other Organisations section below.

-In signing the enrolment form you authorise such disclosure on the understanding that Child Matters will observe the conditions governing the release of information, as set out in the Privacy Act 1993, the Education Act 1989 and other relevant legislation.
+In accepting the Terms and Conditions on your enrolment form you authorise such disclosure on the understanding that Child Matters will observe the conditions governing the release of information, as set out in the Privacy Act 1993, the Education Act 1989 and other relevant legislation.
 You may see any information held about you and amend any errors in that information.
-To do so, contact the Student & Academic Services Coordinator at Child Matters.
+To do so, contact info "at" childmatters.org.nz

 NB: The Privacy Act came into force on 1 July 1993 with the stated aim of protecting the privacy of natural persons.
 It requires Child Matters to collect, hold, handle, use and disclose personal information in accordance with the twelve information privacy principles in the Act which can be viewed on the Privacy Commissioner’s web site: http://www.privacy.org.nz/privacy-act.